 3. Family portraits to be done before the wedding

-And while we are on the subject of family portraits, scheduling a first look will allow the bride and groom to participate in family portraits before the wedding!
+And while we are on the subject of family portraits, scheduling a first look will allow the couple to participate in family portraits before the wedding!
 Everyone wants posed family portraits (well, at least your parents do) but this is the least favorite part of the day because no one wants to actually stand still and pose for them.
 If there is no first look, the first opportunity we have to get the entire family together is immediately after the wedding.
 We allot 20 minutes for this, and can accomplish approximately 10 groupings in this time period.
 We have found that if we do not do these immediately after the wedding and try to wait until the reception, it is difficult to get the groupings together (we call it “cat herding”) and it cuts into your reception time.
 By scheduling a first look, then family portraits, we make the formal portraits while everyone is fresh and better yet, when the wedding has ended, the family can go straight into the reception and not have to worry about formals because they are done!!

 5. Fully enjoy your reception

 As pointed out in No. 3 above, everyone wants the formal portraits but this is the least favorite part of anyone’s day.
 And it cuts into your reception time.
 A typical reception in the New Orleans area is 3 hours and does not include a sit down dinner.
 It’s a fun dance party that everyone wants to enjoy.
 The sooner the required activities are out of the way, the sooner the party can begin.
-By scheduling a first look and any subsequent portraits to take place before the wedding, ie., couples’ session, bridal party formals, family formals, the sooner the party can start after the wedding!
+By scheduling a first look and any subsequent portraits to take place before the wedding, ie., couples’ session, wedding party formals, family formals, the sooner the party can start after the wedding!

 6. Are you doing a Second Line?